For What It's Worth (Liam Gallagher song): Composition and lyrics

 "I think it’s one of the great songs I’ve sung on, ever.
 I’ve pissed off a lot of people and I’ve hurt a lot of people.
 And I’d like to dedicate this song to them.
 And that’s it — and we move on.
 I’m not gonna keep saying “sorry” for the rest of me life.
 It happened.
 I’ve not killed anyone.
 It’s to everyone in the universe who I’ve pissed off or let down.
 But it’s certainly not just about Noel or anyone.
 It could be about my kids, my mum, my ex-missus, anyone.
 It’s about a lot of people."

 — —Liam Gallagher on the meaning of "For What It's Worth" for Variety.

 "For What It's Worth" is a "mid-tempo" pop rock and Britpop ballad.
 Composed in C major, the song's instrumentation consists primarily of acoustic guitar alongside piano, strings and a "steady backbeat", with an electric guitar riff cutting through the track at regular intervals.
-Various music critics compared the sound of "For What It's Worth" to songs by Oasis, particularly "Don't Look Back in Anger"; (Note: Attributed to Stereogum's Chris Deville, Vulture's Frank Guan, Rolling Stone's Jon Blistein, NME's Leonie Cooper, PopMatters' Paul Carr, BrooklynVegan's Bill Pearis, and American Songwriter's Thom Donovan.)
+Various music critics compared the sound of "For What It's Worth" to songs by Oasis, particularly "Don't Look Back in Anger"; (Note: Attributed to Stereogums Chris Deville, Vultures Frank Guan, Rolling Stones Jon Blistein, NMEs Leonie Cooper, PopMatters Paul Carr, BrooklynVegans Bill Pearis, and American Songwriters Thom Donovan.)
 Gallagher himself even referred to it as the "most Oasis-y song on the album".

 Lyrically, Gallagher has described "For What It's Worth" as an "apology to whoever", acknowledging that he's "pissed a lot of people off" but saying he's "not gonna write a song for each and every one of them".
 Nonetheless, Anna Gaca of Spin surmised that the lyric "Let's not pretend you were ever searching for saints" referred to Gallagher's ex-wife Nicole Appleton, a member of the girl group All Saints, and Dave Simpson of The Guardian noted that the song is "reputedly" an apology towards her in specific.